ManaliPatel/CRUD-MEAN-sample-app/README.md

-## Intro:
+## CRUD-MERN-sample-app

-Followed this video for this project: https://www.youtube.com/watch?v=wgGkF4k9c7A Express and MongoDB as backend and React as frontend.
+- Followed this video for this project: https://www.youtube.com/watch?v=wgGkF4k9c7A
+- Express and MongoDB as backend and React as frontend.

 ## following libraries are used: